 - up to $10,000

-- (in pharmacist cases) the defendant had no reason to believe the prescription was invalid prior to filling it; or
+- (in pharmacist cases) you had no reason to believe the prescription was invalid prior to filling it; or

-- the defendant was a victim of entrapment by law enforcement
+- you were a victim of entrapment by law enforcement

 In this article, our Las Vegas criminal defense attorneys discuss the Nevada crime of unlawfully prescribing, possessing, administering, transporting and dispensing controlled substances.
 Click on a topic to jump directly to that section:

-- 1. Legal definition of unlawfully prescribing or dispensing drugs in Nevada
+- 1. What is the legal definition of unlawfully prescribing or dispensing drugs in Nevada?

 - 3. What are the best defenses?